Staten Island to the Oakwood Section

 Oakwood is quiet, residential, and unpretentious.
 Tree-lined blocks, detached and semi-attached homes, driveways, and a strong sense that people have lived here a long time and plan to stay.

-It's suburban in feel but city in fact—you're still in New York, still in the five boroughs, still on the SIR line.
+It's suburban in feel but city in fact.
+You're still in New York, still in the five boroughs, still on the SIR line.
 Your weekday is errands on Hylan, a coffee on New Dorp Lane, the kids at a field.
 Your weekend is the beach, the marina, a long dinner at a family-run Italian spot where the owner knows your order by the third visit.

 09

-• Cedar Grove & New Dorp Beach — newer, quieter, well-kept stretches of sand that most outsiders never find.
+• Cedar Grove & New Dorp Beach.
+Newer, quieter, well-kept stretches of sand that most outsiders never find.
 Soothing, not crowded.

-• Miller Field — a former airfield turned wide-open Gateway parkland in New Dorp, with sports fields and room to breathe.
+• Miller Field.
+A former airfield turned wide-open Gateway parkland in New Dorp, with sports fields and room to breathe.

-• The Oakwood bluebelt — the restored coastal wetland east of Hylan now works as a natural buffer.
+• The Oakwood bluebelt.
+The restored coastal wetland east of Hylan now works as a natural buffer.
 Hard history, but the result is open marsh and birdlife where you'd expect rooftops.

-• Ocean Breeze & the FDR Boardwalk — a 2.5-mile boardwalk along the bay just to the north, with one of the city's largest fishing piers and skyline-and-bridge views back toward the Verrazzano.
+• Ocean Breeze & the FDR Boardwalk.
+A 2.5-mile boardwalk along the bay just to the north, with one of the city's largest fishing piers and skyline-and-bridge views back toward the Verrazzano.

-The curb appeal indoors is modest—Oakwood's homes are practical, not architectural showpieces.
+The curb appeal indoors is modest.
+Oakwood's homes are practical, not architectural showpieces.
 The drama here is the water and the open space, not the facades.

 10